jeedom/core/docs/en_US/market.md

 > **Important**
 >
-> If you buy an official plugin you will receive an invoice.
-In
+> Si vous achetez un plugin officiel vous recevrez une facture.
+En
-> revenge for a third party plugin is a receipt, for the bill it is necessary
+> revanche pour un plugin tiers c’est un reçu, pour la facture il faut
-> ask the developer
+> la demander au développeur

 You can also from this tab enter a promo code (a code for a plugin for example that the developer could send you) and